ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/external_dependencies.rst

         - An event can be set based on the status of another task, which can be in the same suite or in another suite (e.g. "data ok" will be set if /{control_suite}/main/12/fc/model is complete);

     Once an event is set, it will then trigger other tasks to indicate the avaialability of the data, and the suite can progress or fail.
 It is also important to notice here that \n events are not limited to the barrier family, and can be set in any task in the suite.
+More information on events can be found `here <https://ecflow.readthedocs.io/en/5.13.8/ug/user_manual/running_ecflow/events.html>`_.

 Triggers and alerts
 -------------------